We will be streaming our Services online - please click the Services Tab.

 The parishes together form the benefice of Farleigh, Candover and Wield which is served by two full time Priests: the Rector, David Chattell who takes primary responsibility for the Parishes of The Candovers with Bradley, Northington and Wield and the Assistant Rector, Stephen Mourant who has primary responsibility for the Parish of Farleigh.

 Parish Prayer/Bible Reading Diary

-The January-February edition is now available.
+The February - Easter edition is now available.
 We include prayers for our communities, those in need, and some of our regular church events across the benefice.

 We are planning to employ a part-time benefice administrator, who will take on a lot of the administration Stephen currently does.
 Plans are almost complete – getting in place a job description, contract, handbook, application form, finances, timescale etc – and soon that role will be advertised across the benefice.
 You may have an interest as it would suit someone working from home for just a few hours a week, but will be vital, in due course, in managing service rotas, much of the wedding and some funeral administration, and serving the Lord by freeing clergy to focus on other pastoral areas that remain undeveloped.
 We pray that God will call the right person to this role – it could be you!

 Dear Friends - A monthly letter from our priests

 As I write, the spread of the Coronavirus reaching a pandemic is the main news; the danger with some media coverage is to generate unnecessary fear and panic, whilst not to underestimate the seriousness of the virus, particularly for those in vulnerable categories.
 The good news is recovery rates are high.
 The greater attention to personal hygiene and not to get too close to others whilst the danger exists is common sense, although those who invented bacterial wipes must be rubbing their hands. (!)